SuedePritch/AnimatedMenuButton/README.md

 Menu color can be changed in Menu.css

-Hamburger color and stroke width can be changed in HamburgerMenu.scss
+Hamburger color and stroke width can be changed in MenuHamburger.scss

 ![](AnimatedMenu.gif)